Contribute to Puppet modules to help add new functionality, fix bugs, or make other improvements.

 If you don't know how to write tests for your changes, clearly say so in your pull request.
 We don't necessarily reject pull requests without tests, but someone needs to add the tests before we can merge your contribution.

 Committing your changes

 As you add code, commit your work for one function at a time.
-The code for each commit should do one thing, and only one thing.
+Ensure the code for each commit does only one thing.
 This makes it easier to remove one commit and accept another, if necessary.
 We would rather see too many commits than too few.